niftyifty/piface/README.md

 ## **System Overview**
-PiFace brings security to your doorstep by using facial recognition to recognise faces and physically open doors.
-Furthermore, Piface is able to do way more such as be viewed from our app, and save pictures of faces recognised for if needed for Law Enforcement later.
+PiFace plans to bring security to every doorstep by using AI to facially recognise people and physically open a door.
+It can be controlled via an app, save recognised faces and keeps privacy and accessibility at the forefront of its design for disabled and able-bodied users alike.

 ---